What types of dances does Kinderhula offer?

 The ancient form of hula (kahiko) may require a low stance close to the ground for long periods of time.
 Kahiko at times can also be a cardio workout.
 Yet auana may be a lot less strenuous as the dances are performed in a more upright position and most are slow and graceful.
 Other forms of Polynesian dancing also range from gentle to strenuous.
 It is your responsibility (parents if the student is a minor) to get physician approval prior to enrolling in dance classes.

-Can I choose to learn just the auana and not the kahiko?
+Can I choose to learn just hula auana and not hula kahiko?

 Traditionally, the answer is no. However, if you have a medical condition that will limit or restrict you from strenuous physical activity, please consult with me.